kbdavis07/MCSD/README.md

 **This is a work in process so be sure to star this project and check back soon for updates.**

-If you have anything to add please fork this project and then create a pull request when you are ready.
+If you have anything to add please <a href="https://github.com/kbdavis07/MCSD/fork">Fork</a> this project and then create a pull request when you are ready.